The Death of Peace of Mind

-The Death of Peace of Mind is the third studio album by American metal band Bad Omens, released on February 25, 2022, through Sumerian Records.
+The Death of Peace of Mind is the third studio album by American heavy metal band Bad Omens, released on February 25, 2022, through Sumerian Records.
 The band produced the album themselves, with mixing and mastering by Zakk Cervini.
-The album mixes metalcore with R&B, pop and electronic music.
+The album mixes metalcore and alternative metal with R&B, pop and electronic music.
 The album cover was shot by photographer Oswaldo Cepeda.

 On February 26, 2023, Bad Omens released a cappella versions of every track to commemorate the album's first anniversary.

 Musical style

-The album has a different sound to the band's previous albums, mixing their traditional metalcore sound with R&B, pop and electronic music.
-The band made more use of synths and electronic elements.
+The album has a different sound to the band's previous albums, mixing their traditional metalcore sound with R&B, pop and electronic music elements and synths.
 Charlie Hill of Ghost Cult Magazine described the closing track on the album, "Miracle", saying: "With dense, glitchy synths and bass taking the front seat, Sebastian follows with screaming vocals as the whole song distorts to a thunderous breakdown climax".
 Reviewer Simon K. said on Sputnikmusic: "the production is punchy and has a dystopian cyberpunk-ish feel to it".